The Secret to Maintaining Sexual Desire

 Sexual desire and sexual frequency do tend to decline over the course of a relationship.
-Several large-scale surveys have found evidence for this, and one study even found that the link between sexual frequency and relationship duration was stronger than the link between sexual frequency and age (Johnson et al., 1994).
-So young or old, sexual desire is likely to peak at the beginning of a new relationship and steadily decline from there.
+Several large-scale surveys have found evidence of this; one study even found that the link between sexual frequency and relationship duration was stronger than the link between sexual frequency and age (Johnson et al., 1994).
+So, young or old, sexual desire is likely to peak at the beginning of a new relationship and steadily decline from there.

-Why might approach goals be the magic elixir for maintain sexual desire?
-One reason is that people who tend to focus on the rewards they can gain from being in their relationships (i.e., strong approach goals) also focus on the rewards they can gain from having sex.
-So strong approach goals for the relationships translate into strong approach goals for sex.
-People who are focused on the pursuit of positive experiences also report being more likely to want to have sex to have fun, grow closer to their partner and make their partner happy.
-These approach sexual goals then translate into greater sexual desire.
-Who isn’t looking forward to sex if they are thinking about how fun it is and how it makes them feel good about their relationship?
+Why might approach goals be the magic elixir for maintaining sexual desire?
+One reason is that people who tend to focus on the rewards they can gain from being in their relationship (i.e., strong approach goals) also focus on the rewards they can gain from having sex.
+So strong approach goals for the relationship translate into strong approach goals for sex.
+People who are focused on the pursuit of positive experiences also report being more likely to want to have sex to have fun, grow closer to their partner, and make their partner happy.
+These sexual approach goals then translate into greater sexual desire.
+Who wouldn’t look forward to sex if they are thinking about how fun it is and how it makes them feel good about their relationship?

-Another reason why approach goals might help people maintain sexual desire in their relationships is because people with strong approach goals seem to do a better job of weathering their relationship pitfalls.
+Another reason why approach goals might help people maintain sexual desire in their relationships is because people with strong approach goals seem to do a better job of weathering relationship pitfalls.
 Typically, when people experience a negative relationship event, such as having an argument or getting criticized by their partner, they experience less sexual desire relative to days without such negative events.
-Which, of course, makes sense.
-Who’s looking forward to having sex with a partner who criticized them?
-People with strong approach goals, apparently.
+Which, of course, makes sense: Who looks forward to having sex with a partner who just criticized them?
+Apparently, people with strong approach goals.
 They feel similarly high amounts of sexual desire regardless of whether or not they had a fight with their partner.
-They also are better able to make the most of the good in their relationship, experiencing boosts in sexual desire on days when they have a positive experience such as doing something fun with their partner or receiving a compliment.
+They also are better able to make the most of the good in their relationship, experiencing boosts in sexual desire on days when they have a positive experience, such as doing something fun with their partner or receiving a compliment.

-So for those of you who are working on emptying your jar, perhaps its time to focus on the positives in your relationship, since that may be just the thing you need to jumpstart (and maintain) your relationship spark.
+For those of you who are working on emptying your jar, perhaps it's best to focus on the positives in your relationship—that may be just the thing you need to jumpstart (and maintain) your spark.